daemonphantom/awayke/README.md

 ## Is this dangerous?

-**The command Awayke uses is Apple's own tooling.
-And for the use case it's designed for: no.**

-MacBooks exhaust heat upward through the keyboard area.
-When the lid is closed, that exhaust path is partially restricted.
-Apple's own clamshell mode is officially supported, but only with AC power and an external monitor — partly because a connected display signals "I'm on a desk with ventilation, not in a bag."

-The dangerous scenario is: lid closed + inside a bag + heavy GPU/CPU load + conservative 15+ minutes.
-That's where sustained heat causes long-term degradation.

-**Awayke is designed for short hops: walking from one room to another, stepping into a meeting, a bathroom break.** 5–10 minutes, lid closed, ambient air around the laptop.
-Thermal risk in that scenario is genuinely low.
-Apple Silicon chips throttle gracefully before anything damaging happens.
+The command Awayke uses is Apple's own tooling.
+Thermal risk for short hops, like walking between rooms or a bathroom break, is low.
+Apple Silicon throttles before anything damaging happens.

-The bigger real-world risk is forgetting Awayke is on, putting the laptop in a bag, and coming back to a drained battery and a hot backpack an hour later.
-That's what a future enhancment protects against (5-minute auto-revert).

-**Keep the laptop on AC while Awayke is active.** macOS will still force sleep on critical battery regardless of `disablesleep`.
+Just put your laptop in a bag with Awayke active.
+Keep it on AC.

 ## How it works